YoavDdev/clearpoint/docs/pc-setup-guide.md

 ---

-You're now fully set up! 🎉
+You're now fully set up on your Mini PC! 🎉